abbeytipton/headachetracker/README.md

 - Make editing/deleting function work in the table of logs
 - When creating a log, medicine checkmark isn't showing right
 - When finishing a log, the save image isn't showing
-- Graphs - finish redoing them with the new plugin and remove old plugin files
 - Testing, general organization
 - Add instructions based on bool for first time user looks at graphs
+- Add ability to remove triggers and add custom ones
 - Mobile optimization